Contact us whenever you need it!

 4. Right-to-work laws often result in lower school taxes.

-5. Such laws also hold unions accountable for the advantages of union membership.
+5. Ability to hold unions accountable for the advantages of union membership.

-7. Right-to-work legislation reduces the incentive for unions to organize workplaces where they have little support.
+7. Reduces the incentive for unions to organize workplaces where they have little support.
 Unions use less aggressive recruitment when employees cannot be forced to join, nor are they likely to pay dues.

 Research from the Social Science Research Network has found that right-to-work laws positively impact individual well-being using several metrics, such as improved life satisfaction and economic sentiment.